More Lessons for PreCalculus

 We can use the Conjugate Zeros Theorem to help find the zeros of an expanded polynomial.
 If we are given an imaginary zero, we can use the conjugate zeros theorem to factor the polynomial and find the other zeros.

-A discussion of the conjugate zeros theorem for polynomials with real coefficients.
+How to use the conjugate zeros theorem for polynomials with real coefficients?

 Find a cubic in a factored form with real coefficients, a leading coefficient of 5, and zeros that include 9 and 5i.

-Using the conjugate zero theorem for find all of the complex zeros of a polynomial.
+How to use the conjugate zero theorem to find all of the complex zeros of a polynomial?